 So, how to pay less tax in South Africa?

-There are quite a few legitimate ways to save on tax, but no sneaky, brilliant scheme ways.
+There are quite a few legitimate ways of how to save on tax in South Africa, but no sneaky, brilliant scheme ways.
 So, no, I can’t get you a huge refund.

 This however is written for someone who earns a monthly salary and has a relatively simple financial life.